puppetlabs/puppetlabs-apache/README.md

 Configures a default virtual host when the class is declared.
 Valid options: Boolean.
 Default: true.

 To configure [customized virtual hosts][Configuring virtual hosts], set this parameter's value to false.

+> **Note**: Apache will not start without at least one virtual host.
+If you set this to false be sure to configure one elsewhere.

 ##### `dev_packages`